 Winston Foodservice was proud to participate in the 2018 Georgia Equipment Academy.
 We are debuted our new CVap RTV Retherm Oven in the Hoodless Cooking category.
 Hope you had the opportunity to participate!

-As a School Nutrition Guru, it’s really important for me to stay on top of the trends, standards, and challenges that affect school foodservice professionals everywhere, and the Georgia School Nutrition Association’s Equipment Academy is one of my GO-TO sources!
+It’s really important for me to stay on top of the trends, standards, and challenges that affect school foodservice professionals, and the Georgia School Nutrition Association’s Equipment Academy is one of my GO-TO sources!

 The Equipment Academy concept is a bit like a scaled-downed NAFEM Show with a school foodservice focus.
 Five equipment dealers are chosen to represent learning classrooms, and Manufacturer’s Representatives (similar to Brokers) are there to represent the foodservice factories that fit the criteria.
 School foodservice operators come from all over the state to see what innovations they might bring to their districts, from temperature management systems to fabulous ovens, like Winston’s CAT522 shown here in the CITISCO Dealer booth.